 The next Pure London and Pure Origin takes place at London Olympia from the 10th - 12th February 2019.
 Visit www.purelondon.comfor further information and more highlights from the latest show.
 For further press information or images contact: Philippa Suitters at Good Results PR: email@example.com or call 0203 397 5180 / 07866 362980

-About Pure London and Pure OriginWe are the UK’s number one leading fashion trade event that brings together the entire fashion supply chain, right the way from fibre through to finished ready to wear garments.
+About Pure London and Pure OriginWe are the UK’s number one leading fashion trade event that brings together the entire fashion supply chain, right the way from fibre to fashion whilst being responsibly sourced.

 Location & Opening times:

 Sunday 17 July 2022, 09.30 - 18.00